-The problem was that mid year, they changed the size of the sector shaft which comes off the steering box from 1 inch to 1 1/8 inch.
+The problem was that mid year, they changed the size of the sector shaft from 1 inch to 1 1/8 inch.
+This is the shaft that the pitman arm attaches to on the bottom of the gear box.
 They make a reproduction of the later, just not the early.
 After having to learn so much about steering, I now know that NPD should have sold me the late model Borgeson kit, with the late model pitman arm and everything would have worked out fine.
 Maybe I could have sold my old pitman arm for a pile of gold.

 To step back for a minute, the pitman arm was only my first problem.
 Once I had that all sorted out, I went back to testing assembly.
 Lower half is good.
 Upper half, not good.
 The rag joint doesn’t fit on the Borgeson side.
 The steering shaft side is good.
 I am confused how this is possible.
 Looking at the rag joint, I am not sure how this thing would ever work.
 There are no splines on the lower side of it, like there are on the upper.

 After calling NPD, who had me call Borgeson, the only conclusion is that their quality control is lacking.
 This part is not finished.
 They don’t manufacture a part with a smooth bore, and from an engineering perspective, it could never do the job.
 So I had to buy a new one to save a week of shipping, then return the original for a refund.
 Good times.